Radio-controlled aircraft: Jets

 Of much less complexity are the types of RC jet aircraft that actually use an electric motor-driven ducted fan instead to power the aircraft.
 So called "EDF" models can be of much smaller size, and only need the same electronic speed controller and rechargeable battery technology as propeller-driven RC electric powered aircraft use.

 Radio-controlled jet aircraft are produced in the colors of various airlines.
-Among the most popular airline liveries used by modelers are those of American, Singapore, Pan Am, Etihad and Delta Airlines.
+Among the most popular airline liveries used by modelers are those of American, Singapore, Pan Am, Etihad and Delta Air Lines.

 Sports planes

 Sports planes are planes capable of performing aerobatic maneuvers involving aircraft attitudes that are not used in normal flight.
 Typical aerobatic maneuvers include inside loop, outside loop, Immelmann turn, inverted flight, stall turn, slow roll and Cuban 8.

 3D planes

 A 3D plane hovers in place.